Command Line Parameters

 puppet.exe --load-pup "%APPDATA%\MyApp\app.pup"4.
 Bare Folder Mode

-Load application directly from a folder (without packaging as PUP file).
+Load applications directly from folders (without packaging as PUP files).

 puppet.exe --nake-load <folder_path>Parameter Description: